ryanlecompte/redis_failover/README.md

      :retry_failure - indicate if failures should be retried (default true) :max_retries   - max retries for a failure (default 3)

+## Manual Failover

+Manual failover can be initiated via RedisFailover::Client#manual_failover.
+This schedules a manual failover with the currently active Node Manager.
+Once the Node Manager receives the request, it will either failover to the specific server passed to #manual_failover, or it will pick a random slave to become the new master.
+Here's an example:

+    client = RedisFailover::Client.new(:zkservers => 'localhost:2181,localhost:2182,localhost:2183')
+    client.manual_failover(:host => 'localhost', :port => 2222)

 ## Requirements

 - redis_failover is actively tested against MRI 1.9.2/1.9.3 and JRuby 1.6.7 (1.9 mode only).
 Other rubies may work, although I don't actively test against them.
 1.8 is not supported.